 The first step is to work out the English meaning of each character.
 If you just look up each character in turn in a dictionary then you end up with something much like simple software translation software would produce - gibberish.
 Well may be gibberish with a few hints as to the intended meaning as you can see from the following.

 This is all a bit artificial as you would not use the first 'current' meaning in the dictionary, in place of the historically accurate one.
-Hopefully you can see that a simple transcription is not very good.
-Now let's take each line in turn, coming up with a more reasonable translation
+You can see that a simple transliteration is not very good.
+Now let's take each line in turn, coming up with a more reasonable translation.

 Title. 客至 (喜崔明府相过)

 A Visitor Arrives: A friendly welcome to Vice Prefect Cui

 The subtitle gives the clue that the guest in question is an official.
 The translation of an ancient title for the official is tricky, so you have to take this on trust.

 The opening line sets the scene.
 The poet's hut is nearly flooded by Spring water.
 It immediately gives an image of an isolated building battered by the elements.
 The fact that it is Spring suggests the situation is changing and should improve.

 All day there has only been circling gulls in the sky